-&lt;sup>34 The Public Works Act 1928 was an important consolidation which remained in place for half a century.
+34 The Public Works Act 1928 was an important consolidation which remained in place for half a century.
 The Public Works Act 1981 that replaced it has been similarly long-lived.
 For a comprehensive analysis of public works takings affecting Māori land, see Waitangi Tribunal, The Wairarapa ki Tararua Report 2010, Wai 863, vol. 2, chapter 8.

-Public Works Act 1928, s.22(3).
+35 Public Works Act 1928, s.22(3).

-Compensation was payable to those adversely affected by public works takings, with statutory guidelines since at least 1894 prescribing how compensation was to be assessed, by a Compensation Court especially constituted for this purpose.
+Compensation was payable to those adversely affected by public works takings, with statutory guidelines since at least 1894 prescribing how compensation was to be assessed, by a compensation court especially constituted for this purpose.
 Once again, however, differential treatment with respect to Māori landowners and occupiers prevailed until 1981.
 In the case of Māori freehold land, compensation was instead determined by the Māori Land Court, upon application of the local authority within no later than six months of the taking.
 Unlike the Compensation Court, the Native Land Court was given a wide discretion with respect to compensation.
 The judges of this court were not expert valuers.

 'Taking' land for public works is a compulsory acquisition using powers under Public Works legislation.
 Affected parties may object but cannot stay the expropriation.
-The expediency of any proposed work ultimately rests with the taking authority, having satisfied itself that no private injury will result for which compensation will not provide.
+For the expediency of any proposed work ultimately rests with the taking authority, having satisfied itself that no private injury will result for which compensation will not provide.
 Since the Public Works Act 1894, there has been provision for local government to enter into agreements with landowners to takings, termed 'settlements', enabling shortcuts in the taking procedures.
-'Settlement' occurs within the framework of compulsory taking but involves a negotiated agreement as to terms (the amount of compensation).
-Alternatively, local government can purchase the land required outright, avoiding the public works taking procedures altogether.
-One implication of doing so is that the acquisition may not be 'tagged' for the public work for which it was purchased.
+'Settlement' occurs within the framework of compulsory taking but involves a negotiated agreement as to terms (the amount of compensation, for example, but also in some cases a reduction in area, continued access, or continued occupation).
+Alternatively, local government could purchase the land required outright, obviating the public works taking procedures altogether.
 Like 'settlement', the extent to which these transactions are 'willing' needs to be tempered by the prospect of compulsory acquisition in which they occur.
 The waterworks acquisitions detailed in this report were achieved all three ways.

 How local government wields its powers with respect to public works is ultimately political.
 Taking Māori land was less controversial in the first half of the twentieth century than it proved in the second.
 A comprehensive analysis of public works takings affecting Māori land was undertaken by the Waitangi Tribunal for its 2010 Wairarapa ki Tararua report.
-It found that while acquisitions from general land early on tended to be negotiated, the opposite was true for land owned by Māori, reflecting an 'official' view prevailing from the 1930s to the 1970s that it was 'impossible' to notify or negotiate with Māori owners, and that compulsory purchase was therefore 'easier'.
+36 It found that while acquisitions from general land early on tended to be negotiated, the opposite was true for land owned by Māori, reflecting an 'official' view prevailing from the 1930s to the 1970s that it was 'impossible' to notify or negotiate with Māori owners, and that compulsory purchase was therefore 'easier'.

-Of the 19 transfers considered in this report, local government used its compulsory taking powers outright in at least four cases, all before 1950.
-All four involved Māori freehold land.
-Nine of the 19 acquisitions were achieved through direct sale and purchase agreements, which means they were not treated as takings at all.
-Three such transactions were made with the East Coast Commissioner (or the predecessor Trust Lands Board) in whom the Māori land being taken had been vested in trust.
-Although the waterworks acquisitions present a comparatively small sample, they tend to support the Tribunal's observations of a local government inclination for negotiated settlements rather than a straightforward reliance on its taking powers, a preference which has only increased over time and which, since the 1950s, has come to include Māori landowners.
-The expediency of negotiation, however, still sits within the larger public works reality in which power is weighted in favour of the local body rather than the property owner.
+Of the 20 land transfers considered in this report, local government used its taking powers outright in five cases, all before 1950.
+Four of these involved Māori freehold land.
+Eight of the 20 acquisitions were achieved through direct sale and purchase agreements, which means they were not treated as takings at all.
+Three such transactions were made with the East Coast Commissioner (or the predecessor Trust Lands

-&lt;sup>36 Waitangi Tribunal, The Wairarapa ki Tararua Report 2010, Wai 863, vol. 2, chapter 8.
+36 Waitangi Tribunal, The Wairarapa ki Tararua Report 2010, Wai 863, vol. 2, chapter 8.
 In that inquiry, the Tribunal echoed previous findings that the compulsory acquisition of Māori land for public works can be justified in Treaty terms only in exceptional circumstances, where the national interest is at stake and there is no other option, p.743.